Koreans consume dogs, so discussing Korean dog breeds might be a bit confusing.

 5. Jeju

 The Jeju Dog is a dog breed that returned from extinction in 1986.
-People also refer to it as the Cheju Dog, and maybe the rarest breed in South Korea.
+People also call it the Cheju Dog, and it may be the rarest breed in South Korea.

 However, the male Jejus looks like wolves, and the female Jejus looks like foxes.